MobilizingGood-DAO/MobilizingGood-DAO/README.md

 - 💞️ I’m looking to collaborate on Retro9000 projects
 - 📫 Reach out on twitter @goodonavax or email mobilizinggood@gmail.com

-# GOODChain: Blockchain for Mental Health & Global Impact
+# GOOD CARE: Blockchain for Mental Health & Global Impact

 GOODChain is a decentralized platform designed to promote mental wealth by rewarding users for positive health behaviors, connecting them to mental health resources, and tracking the impact of donations to mental health causes.